lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 Replace ``<environment>`` with the name of the environment.
 This will print a template for the required static secrets to standard output.

-Then, store this file in a secure location and fill in the ``value`` keys with the appropriate values.
+Then, store this file in a secure location and fill in the ``value`` keys and, if necessary, the ``pull-secret`` block with the appropriate values.
 You will provide this file to :command:`phalanx` when performing secret sync or audit operations (see :doc:`sync-secrets`) with the ``--secrets`` command-line flag.

 Static secrets from 1Password